-“The best way to find last-minute deals is through mobile websites, mobile apps and by calling in,” says Mahesh Chaddah, co-founder of hotel booking site Reservations.com.
+“The best way to find last-minute deals is through mobile websites, mobile apps and by calling in,” said Mahesh Chaddah, co-founder of hotel booking site Reservations.com.
 “Many hotels will offer limited discount rates to mobile users only, so keep those apps handy.”

 Look for Hidden Rates

 “We have all heard of the old saying, ‘What you see is what you get,’ but sometimes you want what you don’t see,” said Chaddah.
 “Almost all hotels publish the same room rates on all public websites.
-However, most also offer discount hidden rates up to 30 percent cheaper through unpublished channels, like the call center.”
+However, most also offer discount hidden rates up to 30% cheaper through unpublished channels, like the call center.”